 Learn from the garden

 There is no better place to learn growth than in the garden.
 Everything grows here.
 Even if you are not a gardener, visit a garden regularly and observe the plants.
-We love for example the Olds College garden (main picture).

 Notice how seemingly dead plants in winter, flourish and grow in spring, how seeds sprout and fruit develops.
 It all happens silently, without much glamor.